digitalocean/ansible-collection/README.md

 ## Using this collection

 There are sample playbooks in the [playbooks](./playbooks) directory.
+While we may not always have complete coverage of example playbooks, it is the expectation that there is complete module documentation (with `EXAMPLES`) and [integration test coverage](./tests/integration/targets/) for every module in the collection which exercise CRUD (create, read, update if applicable, and delete).

-Be sure to set the `DIGITALOCEAN_TOKEN` environment variable as most modules require authentication.
+Be sure to set the `$DIGITALOCEAN_TOKEN` environment variable as most modules require authentication.
+This is preferable in contrast to using the `token` module parameter in the play and storing your API token in plaintext within your playbook.
+Modules which create, update, or destroy resources in the cloud will require an API token with "Write" permission.
+Please read [this](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for more information on API tokens.

+> **Warning**
+> Keep in mind, running the sample playbooks that create cloud resources cloud will cost real money.

 [This](./playbooks/account_info.yml) is a sample playbook which returns your DigitalOcean account information: